-Paul Hitchenes, Global Service Delivery Leader at Mayborn Group in Cramlington – Northumberland, was born in Gateshead, has lived and worked in the North East his entire life and is passionate in his belief that the region has a lot to offer those just starting out on a career in IT.
+Paul Hitchenes, Global Service Delivery Leader at Mayborn Group in Cramlington – Northumberland, was born in Gateshead, has lived and worked in the North East his entire life and is passionate in his belief that the region has a lot to offer those just starting out in an IT career.

 Paul comments: “There is an abundance of IT and tech businesses in our region and it is home to some huge players and global brand names.”